-Stadia has been my main gaming platform for a few months now and I've clocked about 200 hours without any issues whatsoever.
-On 5GHz WiFi even.
+Stadia has been my main gaming platform for a few months now and I've clocked about 300 hours without any issues whatsoever.

 Me and my wife usually play games together, but not every game interests her in the same way, which means she sometimes does her own surfing and streaming while I play and, depending on what she's doing, that can cause my stream to hiccup every once in a while.
 Not really a big deal, but it can be annoying, depending on what's going on.

 I'm using a Fritz!Box 7530 and I've set up different SSIDs for 2.4 GHz and 5 GHz WiFi.

 All our mobile devices are using the 2.4 GHz network by default and because of the different SSIDs they can't clog up the 5 GHz WiFi even if they wanted to.
 They wouldn't benefit much from 5 GHz WiFi anyway and in their case the longer range of 2.4 GHz is highly appreciated.

 The devices I use for gaming, such as the Chromecast Ultra (Stadia) and the hardware Steam Link (Desktop PC) are plugged in via ethernet.
 The Stadia Controller and my Desktop PC (which is upstairs) are connected via the 5GHz WiFi.

 I've explored several ideas to limit the bandwidth on the 2.4 GHz network, but the basic QoS settings of my router simply do not offer such a feature.
 The higher tiered 7590 has an option to "reserve bandwidth for your home network" when setting up guest WiFi, but I don't have one of those and even if I did there would be no way to automate it.
 Also the guest WiFi always uses 2.4 GHz and 5 GHz with no way of splitting them.
 Maybe not a big deal if you don't use WiFi for cloud gaming, but something to keep in mind.